• Skip to main content

 Why should I hire a Michigan lawyer for a Michigan crash?

 The Michigan no-fault system is complex.
 You need a Michigan lawyer who specializes in this area of law to ensure you get full compensation, not 25%, not 50%, not 75% – you deserve full compensation.
-Out of state lawyers generally don’t know the details of Michigan’s complex no-fault law, and their inexperience could be the difference between your family receiving full compensation or not.
+Out-of-state lawyers generally don’t know the details of Michigan’s complex no-fault law, and their inexperience could be the difference between your family receiving full compensation or not.

 Experience and expertise matter.
 When it comes to your rights and your family, choose a law firm with both.
 Choose Conybeare Law.